deapsquatter/FSharp.SSEClient/README.md

-# FSharp.SSE
+# FSharp SSE Client: Library for reading Server-Sent Events (SSE)
-The Server-Sent Events(SSE) Library (`FSharp.SSEClient`) implements a client for reading events typically over Http.
+The library (`FSharp.SSEClient`) implements a client for reading events typically over Http (although you can use any stream you like).
 The library aims to conform (as close as possible) to the [SSE Specification](https://www.w3.org/TR/eventsource/).
 ## Example Usage
 The SSE Client is implemented as an Observable.
 This makes it handy to compose your events using RX.
 ```csharp